Cunninghamia

 cunninghamia species and Varietals

 The genus Cunninghamia includes one to two species and is a member of the Cypress family Cupressaceae.
+The genus name honors the British doctor who introduced these trees into cultivation in 1702 (Dr. James Cunningham) as well as the botanist Allan Cunningham.
 Cunninghamia trees grow well in zones 4-6 and 14-21.
 To find your zone, click here: Zone Map.

 Propagation